Macy’s (NYSE:M) Issues FY 2021 Earnings Guidance

 Macy’s (NYSE:M) updated its FY 2021 earnings guidance on Thursday.
 The company provided EPS guidance of $3.410-$3.750 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.240.
 The company issued revenue guidance of $23.55 billion-$23.95 billion, compared to the consensus revenue estimate of $22.12 billion.Macy’s also updated its Q3 2021 guidance to $0.170-$0.260 EPS.

-The firm also recently announced a quarterly dividend, which will be paid on Friday, October 1st.
-Investors of record on Wednesday, September 15th will be given a dividend of $0.15 per share.
-This represents a $0.60 annualized dividend and a dividend yield of 2.61%.
-The ex-dividend date of this dividend is Tuesday, September 14th.
+Macy’s (NYSE:M) last issued its quarterly earnings results on Wednesday, August 18th.
+The company reported $1.29 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.22 by $1.07.
+Macy’s had a net margin of 2.45% and a return on equity of 27.50%.
+The company had revenue of $5.65 billion for the quarter, compared to analyst estimates of $5 billion.
+During the same period in the prior year, the firm earned ($0.81) earnings per share.
+The business’s revenue for the quarter was up 58.7% compared to the same quarter last year.
+Analysts forecast that Macy’s will post 3.73 EPS for the current fiscal year.

-Macy’s announced that its board has initiated a stock repurchase program on Thursday, August 19th that allows the company to buyback $500.00 million in shares.
-This buyback authorization allows the company to reacquire up to 7.2% of its stock through open market purchases.
-Stock buyback programs are usually a sign that the company’s management believes its stock is undervalued.
+Macy’s announced that its board has authorized a share repurchase program on Thursday, August 19th that authorizes the company to buyback $500.00 million in outstanding shares.
+This buyback authorization authorizes the company to reacquire up to 7.2% of its shares through open market purchases.
+Shares buyback programs are typically a sign that the company’s management believes its shares are undervalued.

+A number of research analysts recently issued reports on M shares.
+JPMorgan Chase & Co. upgraded Macy’s from an underweight rating to a neutral rating and lifted their target price for the company from $19.00 to $25.00 in a report on Friday, August 20th.
+Morgan Stanley boosted their price target on shares of Macy’s from $17.00 to $21.00 and gave the stock an underweight rating in a report on Friday, August 20th.
+Evercore ISI restated an outperform rating on shares of Macy’s in a report on Wednesday, May 19th.
+TheStreet raised shares of Macy’s from a d rating to a c- rating in a research report on Tuesday, May 18th.
+Finally, OTR Global raised Macy’s from a mixed rating to a positive rating in a report on Monday, August 9th.
+Four research analysts have rated the stock with a sell rating, four have issued a hold rating and four have issued a buy rating to the stock.
+According to data from MarketBeat, the company has a consensus rating of Hold and an average price target of $22.67.

-In related news, EVP Danielle L. Kirgan sold 70,856 shares of the firm’s stock in a transaction that occurred on Monday, July 12th.
-The stock was sold at an average price of $18.97, for a total transaction of $1,344,138.32.
-Following the completion of the sale, the executive vice president now directly owns 58,273 shares of the company’s stock, valued at approximately $1,105,438.81.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+In other Macy’s news, SVP Paul Griscom sold 1,350 shares of Macy’s stock in a transaction that occurred on Thursday, June 24th.
+The stock was sold at an average price of $19.59, for a total value of $26,446.50.
+Following the sale, the senior vice president now owns 1,357 shares of the company’s stock, valued at approximately $26,583.63.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
 Also, CEO Jeffrey Gennette sold 77,196 shares of the firm’s stock in a transaction that occurred on Monday, July 12th.
-The stock was sold at an average price of $18.97, for a total value of $1,464,408.12.
+The shares were sold at an average price of $18.97, for a total value of $1,464,408.12.
 The disclosure for this sale can be found here.
-Insiders have sold 149,735 shares of company stock valued at $2,841,310 in the last quarter.
-0.58% of the stock is currently owned by company insiders.
+Over the last 90 days, insiders sold 149,735 shares of company stock worth $2,841,310.
+0.74% of the stock is currently owned by company insiders.

 About Macy’s